Ganesan-Chandran/vscode-fetch-client/README.md

     * Select the `Fetch Client` and install the extension.

 ## 💡 How to use ?

+* Click the `Fetch Client` icon on the activity bar (left side of the VSCode) or use the `Ctl+Alt+N` shortcut.
+* On the Fetch Client `Quick Access` bar, click the `New Request` button to test the Rest API.
+* Select the `Http method` and enter the `URL` and other parameters such as query parameters, headers, auth details, request body (if required) and click the `Send` button.
+* The response data will be displayed in the `Response` section.
+We can view the response data in the Tree view format for `JSON` and `XML` responses and HTML preview for `HTML` responses.
+* All existing requests are available in the `History` section in the Quick Access Bar.

+## 🔗 Features

 * [UI Customization](#uicustomization)
 * [HTTP Methods](#httpmethods)
 * [Query Parameter](#queryparams)